Our Tropical Fruit Trees

 - Hass - A very popular commercial variety.
 Fruit is medium sized, pear shaped with a textured skin that is a dark greenish brown.
 The tree will get to around 7 metres in the Sydney climate.
 (A type)

 - Lamb Hass - A smaller growing version of the Hass Avocado, the tree will get between 3 - 5 metres tall when fully grown.
-(A type)
+(A type) OUT OF STOCK

 - Reed - The Reed Avocado produces a large, round fruit with a green skin and a very creamy flavour.
 Reed trees will grow to around 7 metres in Sydney once fully grown.
 (A type)